turbo-hackers/Num-sys-conv/README.md

 # NUM-SYS Converter V1.0

 (Number System Converter)
-is a easy to use python based tool to convert Binary, Octal, Decimal and Hexadecimal to one another.
+is a easy to use python tool to convert Binary, Octal, Decimal and Hexadecimal to one another.

 Also handles fractional numbers.